o-y/dotfiles/README.txt

 Stower:
   - provides a declerative format for specifying darwin, linux and common config file/directory locations.
   - each line expects a package following the notation ["package", "optional - location", "optional - when:condition"]
-  - each package should exist in the "packages" directory, if it exists then it is symlinked to ~/ by default, otherwise the location on the right hand side of the colon.
+  - each package should exist in the "packages" directory, if it exists then it is symlinked to the users $HOME directory by default, otherwise the location on the right hand side of the colon.
-  - the general concept being that any configuration for any application/binary/tool should exist in a modular 'packages/foo' directory, and stow internally handles symlinking the contents, keeping both files and directories mirrored between the host and the repo.
+  - the general concept being that any configuration for any application/binary/tool should exist in a modular 'packages/foo' directory, and stow internally handles symlinking the contents, keeping both files and directories mirrored between the host and source.
   - e.g:
     - "blaze"                    - contents symlinked to ~/
     - "hgrc"                     - contents symlinked to ~/